Urban-Hacker/Bitcoin-Food-Recipes/README.md

 3) Broad enough to include a lot of various dish from different cultures all over the world.
 4) No bullshit, only recipies: You will never get the endless wall of text that charaterize recipies website

+# Value for value

+Bitcoin values your time and energy.
+This is why, our collection of recipies will be written in simple markdown format, easily downloadable, sharable and that can be stored on your own server if needed.
+You will not get endless scrolling, advertisement banners and other tracking.